Cabbage

 Flavor Profile

-Natural sugars become more pronounced when cooked, developing caramelized sweetness
+Natural sugars become more pronounced when cooked or fermented, developing a subtle sweetness

 Seasonality